erikyo/csv-to-mongodb/README.md

 ## Endpoints

-List and describe the API endpoints provided by your project.

 - `/api`: the generated api entrypoint

 ## Data Model

 The MongoDB data model is designed to store structured information parsed from CSV files.
-You need to update the db.js mongo schema to match your requirement
+Please, update the mongo schema in db.js to match your requirement

 ```json
 {